codechimp-org/AppRater/README.md

 If you would like to help localise this library please contribute to the GetLocalization project located here [http://www.getlocalization.com/AppRater/](http://www.getlocalization.com/AppRater/)

+## Contributing Code

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ## Developed By

 Andrew Jackson <andrew@codechimp.org>